Crafty Cookbook

 Jacqueline Schell

-Simple sushi roll – salmon, avocado, and cream cheese.
+This Philadelphia roll is a simple sushi roll with salmon, avocado, and cream cheese.
 Great for beginners!

 Course Sushi